Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

-These three classes all share the characteristic that the invoked oracle is capable of running in nondeterministic \iExponential{5} time (because the oracle may receive long queries).
-However, the caller machines of the three classes have different capabilities in terms of running time, and hence in the ``strength'' of their guess.
-This intuition is confirmed by our results, which identify these three complexity classes as three different intermediate levels of the first step of the \iWEHText{5}.
-Indeed, by \cref{theo_summary_equivalence_intermediate_levels_Hausdorff,theo_summary_nexp_nexp_Hausdorff}, we have that
+These three classes share the feature that their oracle can run in nondeterministic \iExponential{5} time (as the oracle may receive long queries).
+However, the calling machines differ in running time and thus in the strength of their guesses.
+Our results confirm this intuition by placing the three classes at distinct intermediate levels of the first step of the \iWEHText{5}.
+Indeed, by \zcref{theo_summary_equivalence_intermediate_levels_Hausdorff,theo_summary_nexp_nexp_Hausdorff}, we have: